1995 Orange Bowl: Scoring summary

+Team statistics

 Aftermath

-Nebraska finished the season with a 13–0 record, and won the national championship (Tom Osborne's first title as a head coach and third overall).
+Nebraska finished the season with a 13–0 record, and won the national championship (The program's third of five).
 Miami finished the season ranked sixth, with a 10–2 record.
 It was Nebraska's first bowl win since the 1987 Sugar Bowl.

 Second-ranked and also undefeated Penn State won its bowl game (the 1995 Rose Bowl), which led to much controversy after only Nebraska was crowned national champions.
 It was not until the Bowl Championship Series (BCS) was formed in 1998 that the Big Ten and Pac-10 would allow their champions to compete in national championship games outside the Rose Bowl Game.

 Less than two weeks after the game, Dennis Erickson departed the Hurricanes to take the head coaching position with the National Football League's Seattle Seahawks.
 Miami hired Dallas Cowboys defensive coordinator Butch Davis as Erickson's successor.